 I haven’t stayed on top of posting, so this one is a little late, but it’s 10:30 at night at we’re getting settled in to our hotel room in Gainesville.
 We’re on schedule and should read Fort Lauderdale tomorrow night… but we’re officially in Florida!

-We’re loading the cats now and will soon be on the road, headed out for Day 1 of our journey to Florida.
+We’re loading the cars now and will soon be on the road, headed out for Day 1 of our journey to Florida.
 We are going to St. Louis to pick up Hillel from Summer Camp and then hit the road for reals, hoping to get all the way to Chattanooga before stopping for the night.

 Of course, we are supposed to leave in 15 minutes, and that’s not going to happen, so the plan is a work on progress.
 Here’s hopin’!